-Grover, a Republican, was the representative for New York's 2nd congressional district from 1963 to 1974.
+Grover was the representative for New York’s 2nd congressional district and was a Republican.
+He served from 1963 to 1974.

 Grover is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).